About The Duchess of Sussex

 The Myna Mahila Foundation was one of the charities chosen by the couple to benefit from charitable donations made for the Royal Wedding.

 The Duchess is a strong believer in using the arts to bring people from different backgrounds and communities together.
 Whilst she spent ten years working in television, her training is in theatre.
 The Duchess was announced as Patron of the National Theatre in January 2019.
-Her Majesty The Queen previously held the role for 45 years.
+The late Queen Elizabeth II previously held the role for 45 years.